-Margins refers to the margin around the page, not the margin around each thumbnail.
+- Margins: This refers to the margin around the page, not the margin around each thumbnail.

 Step 4: How to Customize the Image Settings

-The Guides panel contains rulers and grid guides to further help you with your layout.
+The Guides panel contains rulers and grid guides to help you further with your layout.
 You can add a bleed to the page or add margins and gutters.
 These only appear in Lightroom, not on the final contact sheet itself.
 They are only meant to serve as a guide.

 Another cool feature in this panel is the Identity Plate.
 This is where you can upload your logo to personalize your contact sheet.
 This is a great feature to use when you are creating marketing material.
 It also adds a professional touch to images you send to clients.

 Lightroom also has this feature in the dropdown under Lightroom at the top left of your screen.
 Go to Lightroom and choose Identity Plate Setup to upload your logo file.

 To use this feature in the Print module, click on Identity Plate in the Page panel.

-To upload your own logo, click on the identity plate and click on Edit from the dropdown menu.
+To upload your logo, click on the identity plate and click on Edit from the dropdown menu.

 Click Use a Graphical Identity Plate and then Locate File.
 Locate the file on your computer and upload it to Lightroom.

-Your logo will appear on the contact sheet.
+Your logo appears on the contact sheet.